cirosantilli/awesome-reinforcement-learning-games/README.md

 There are two central focuses:

 - use the GPU as much as possible
-- design game mechanics that are simplified versions of the real world, while retaining key aspects of the real world like perspective
+- design game mechanics that are simplified versions of the real world, while retaining key aspects of the real world like perspective.
+In particular, with focus on spacial, vision and control loops.

 ## GPU